Quantum electrodynamic description of ionization of the neutral hydrogen molecule: Abstract

 \section{Abstract}

-The ionization dynamics of a hydrogen molecule, serving as a fundamental benchmark in quantum chemistry, is investigated within a comprehensive framework combining quantum electrodynamics and the Lindblad master equation.
-This approach enables a first-principles description of light--matter interactions while accounting for dissipative processes and external particle influx.
-We systematically explore the system's evolution across three distinct regimes: closed, dissipative open, and influx-driven open quantum systems.
-Our results reveal a universal tendency towards the formation of the neutral hydrogen molecule ($|\rm{H}_2\rangle$) across all configurations.
-The dissipation strengths for photons ($\gamma_\Omega$), electrons ($\gamma_e$), and phonons ($\gamma_\omega$) are identified as critical control parameters, with $\gamma_\Omega$ significantly accelerating system stabilization.
-Furthermore, the introduction of particle influx ($\mu_k$) leads to a complex redistribution of energy, notably populating the atomic state ($|\rm{H},\rm{H}\rangle$).
-The ionization pathway is exquisitely sensitive to the initial quantum state, dictated by the composition and number of photons, which governs the accessible spin-selective excitation channels.
-This is conclusively demonstrated in a model with an embedded anode, where the maximum ionization probability is fundamentally constrained to $\frac{3}{4}$ by orbital hybridization.
-This study provides a unified theoretical foundation for quantum-controlled chemistry, with direct implications for future experiments in cavity QED and quantum information processing.
+We investigate hydrogen molecule ionization within a unified framework combining finite-dimensional quantum electrodynamics with the Lindblad master equation, enabling systematic comparison across closed, dissipative, and influx-driven open systems.
+Our results reveal a universal tendency toward neutral $\mathrm{H}_2$ formation.
+Photon dissipation ($\gamma_\Omega$) accelerates stabilization, while electron ($\gamma_\mathrm{e}$) and phonon ($\gamma_\omega$) dissipation play distinct regulatory roles.
+Particle influx ($\mu_k$) induces complex energy redistribution, populating the atomic state $|\mathrm{H},\mathrm{H}\rangle$.
+The ionization pathway is highly sensitive to initial photon number and composition, which control spin-selective excitation channels.
+An embedded anode model confirms that orbital hybridization fundamentally constrains the maximum ionization probability to $3/4$.
+This work provides a unified theoretical foundation for quantum-controlled chemistry and cavity QED experiments.

 \keywords{hydrogen molecule ionization, finite-dimensional QED, Lindblad master equation, electron}